Andres24680/Blackjack-milestone-game/README.md

 - Adding a score card
 - Show "You won" or "You lose" on game end
 - Adding a restart button to deal a new hand but not resetting the win/loss score
-- Make sure the score collum properly represents the score
+- Make sure the score collum properly u[dates both dealer and user score

 ### Post-MVP Plans